tiburona/likhtik_scripts/spike_data_processing/README.md

 There is also a [figures](/figures) directory that contains code for a custom figure (which also contains a demonstration of plots extracted from Phy).

+* note that I've adopted Phy's usage of "correlogram" and it's not typical of the wider world.

 ### Spreadsheet

 - make_spreadsheet: outputs a CSV file with any combination of calculations from data from the same experiment.
 When multiple kinds of calculations are done, they are merged into a single spreadsheet by the values they have in common.

-In addition to the data types discussed in the context of plots, your spreadsheet can also include power, which is extracted from the LFP raw data via the multitaper time-frequency cross spectrogram program, implemented in Matlab, and behavior, which is at this writing still specific to a specific format of percent freezing data and has not yet been abstracted.
+In addition to the data types discussed in the context of plots, your spreadsheet can also include behavior, which is at this writing moment any form of data you provide to the program via csv file input with one value per period.

-* note that I've adopted Phy's usage of "correlogram" and it's not typical of the wider world.

 ### Requirements

 In addition to the Python packages specified in venv/lib, some functionality depends on other applications installed on your computer.
 Calculations of power and coherence from raw LFP data depend on having a working version of Matlab installed, along with two scripts from Professor Kenneth Harris's lab (`mtcsg.m` and `mtchg.m`) and their dependencies.
+You can also choose to filter your LFP data using the Matlab script `removeLineNoise_SpectrumEstimation.m`.
 These scripts are not distributed with this repo; if you need them, please email the author in the very remote chance you are someone reading this who is not in the Likhtik lab, or if you are, Whatsapp her.

 The `plot_group_stats` function depends on having a working R installation, along with the following R packages: `lme4`,